renekreijveld/macOS-Local-Development-Setup/manual.english.md

 $ startdevelopment
 ```

-Apache and MySQL are now ready for use.
+Apache, MariaDB, DNSMasq and Mailhog are now ready for use.

 # Create a new database